DaMitti/views_competition_unibw_trees/README.md

 The different components needed to run the pipeline are structured into estimators and utils.

 - `src/estimators` includes sklearn-compatible wrappers for the Distributional Random Forest and the NGBoost implementations, as well as our hurdle class, which handles tuning, model selection and generation of raw predictions, and our global-local ensemble class.
 - `src/utils` contains all workhorse functions called by the two pipelines to load data, handle conversions, create clusters, tune models, score models and handle evaluations.

+The following outputs are stored in the repository:

+- `src/tuning_trials_hdbscan` contains the hyperopt trials objects from hyperparameter tuning, which store tuning performance and are used to select the best models.
+- `src/evaluation` contains metrics for our models and the five benchmarks.
+- `src/unibw_trees*` directories contain our predictions for the respective model.
+- `src/figures` contains the figures generated with the `views_evaluation.ipynb` notebooks for the technical report.

+The required inputs for clustering and plotting are stored in `src/data`.

 ### Requirements